vaayroon/Python-Course/README.md

 # Python-Course
-Repository where I develop my python course
+Repository where I develop a python course